 Treatment for eczema

-- Moisturisers – there are lots of treatments you can try to help soothe the dry, itchy rashes including emollients and lotions which help to keep the skin supple.
+- Moisturisers.
+There are lots of treatments you can try to help soothe the dry, itchy rashes.
+Key amongst these are emollients which help to keep the skin supple.

-- Washing detergents – it’s also worth testing different laundry wash detergent powders – there are several brands which are designed for use with sensitive skin.
+- Washing detergents.
+It’s worth testing different laundry wash detergent powders – there are several brands which are designed for use with sensitive skin.

 - Of course, you can find lots of help and advice on the treatment of eczema on our blog.

 The main difference between infant acne and eczema is that acne, whilst it may look unsightly, won’t itch.
-Also, infant acne usually develops in newborn babies who are just a few weeks old and generally it will disappear before they are six months.
+Also, infant acne usually develops in newborn babies who are just a few weeks old.
+It generally disappears with few months.

 In many cases, infant acne will disappear as quickly as it arrived, without the need for any treatment.